univention/intercom-service/docs/architecture.rst

    browser needs communication to a separate app.

 #. |ICS| acts as a middleware to modify and forward those requests appropriately
-   to the relevant, second app using a back end communication channel.
+   to the relevant, second app using a backend communication channel.

 #. |ICS| receives the response and finally sends an appropriately modified
    response to the browser.